-Types of Wal-Mart founding story narratives

-The concept of the 'founding story' is open to debate, since our research shows founding stories are not unitary.
-Rather, they are multiple, contradictory, and change over time.
-Further, the 'founding story' is usually what we distinguish as a monological narrative rather than a polyphonic story.
-We discuss some of these issues later in this article; however, a full discussion of this topic is beyond the scope of this paper.
-Many use the terms 'story' and 'narrative' interchangeably; we do not.
-However, since the term 'founding story' is popular in common usage, we will use that term here, with the caveat that we consider 'founding stories' to be an imprecise term, and often to refer not to stories but rather to narratives.
+Types of Wal-Mart Founding Story Narratives - The concept of "Founding Story" is open to debate, since our research shows founding stories are not unitary.
+Rather, they are multiple and contradictory and changing over time.
+Further, the "founding story" usually is what we distinguish as a monological narrative rather than a polyphonic story.
+We discuss some of these issues later in this report, however, a full discussion of this topic is beyond the scope of this paper.
+Many use the terms "story" and "narrative" interchangeably; we do not.
+However, since the term "founding story" is popular in common usage, we will use that term here, with the caveat that we consider "founding stories" to be an imprecise term, and often to refer not to stories but rather to narratives.

-In Table 1, the second column lists various kinds of founding narrative in the W-M annual reports and 10-Ks, such as founding stories about Sam and his brother Bud.
+In Table 1, the second column lists various kinds of founding narratives in the W-M Annual Reports and 10-Ks, such as founding stories about Sam and his brother Bud.
 Bud's role is not prominently featured in these stories.
 In this regard, Wal-Mart's founding stories are similar to Disney's, where the role of Walt's brother Roy Disney remains marginal.
 Sam Walton's brother Bud is absent altogether in founding stories until 1977, and he is only sporadically mentioned thereafter.
 Mention of Bud becomes more regular when the narratives begin to be included in the 10-Ks in 1995.
 After Sam's death, Bud and Sam are more consistently listed as co-founders.
-The other kinds of founding stories are about the accomplishments of succeeding CEOs.
+The other kinds of founding stories are about accomplishments of succeeding CEOs.
 For example, it is implied that CEO Ron Mayer will take over from founder Sam Walton in writing the subsequent chapters of the Wal-Mart tale when Ron becomes CEO in 1975.
-Then in 1988 David Glass offers the founding story of Sam's Clubs, and the expansion of Discount City into supercenters.
-From 1998 on, H. Lee Scott's founding stories discuss the development of W-M neighborhood markets on his watch, as well as the supercenters and the German hypermarkets.
+Then in 1988 David Glass offers the founding story of SAM'S CLUBS, and the expansion of Discount City into Supercenters.
+From 1998 on, H. Lee Scott's founding stories discuss the development of W-M Neighborhood Markets on his watch, as well as the Supercenters and the German Hypermarkets.
+Wal-Mart Spirit -The third column summarizes occurrences of the word 'spirit' in W-M Annual Reports.

-Wal-Mart Spirit

-The third column summarizes occurrences of the word 'spirit' in W-M annual reports.
 There are several uses of the term 'spirit.'
-'Wal-Mart spirit' (1973) was Sam's way of talking about the 'Wal-Mart family.'
-Sam Walton conducted religious-like revivals during the annual company picnics, in which 'Wal-Mart spirit' became more than just a term about team spirit, as in Ron Mayer's use of 'team spirit' (1976) or an 'esprit de corps' that was very much a part of 'indoctrination' processes in W-M formal training programs.
-Then, in 1982, the annual report links Wal-Mart 'spirit' with the new slogan of the company: "You ain't seen nothing" reflects the current spirit of the Company.'
-In 1988 David Glass writes of "Entrepreneurial" spirit and hard work.'
-Also in 1988, there is mention of the Helen Robson Walton Award for community service, which fuels 'the spirit of volunteerism.'
-In 1995, when Bud Walton died, there is a reference to Mr. Bud's 'high spirit and selfless dedication.'
+"Wal-Mart Spirit" (1973) was Sam's way of talking about the "Wal-Mart Family."
+Sam Walton conducted religious-like revivals during the annual Company picnics, in which 'Wal-Mart Sprit' became more than just a term about team spirit, as in Ron Mayer's use of "team spirit" (1976) or an "esprit de corps" that was very much a part of "indoctrination" processes in W-M formal training programs.
+Then, in 1982, the Annual Report links Wal-Mart "spirit" with the new slogan of the company: " 'You ain't seen nothing' reflects the current spirit of the Company."
+In 1988 David Glass talks of "Entrepreneurial' spirit and hard work" (p.
+3 in Glass letter).
+Also in 1988, there is mention of the Helen Robson Walton Award for community service, which fuels "the spirit of volunteerism."
+In 1995, when Bud Walton dies, there is reference to Mr. Bud's "... high spirit and selfless dedication."

-Wal-Mart 'spirit' is augmented, we contend, by the references to 'Mr. Sam' (fourth column of Table 1).
-When Sam Walton passed away in 1992, his name was taken out of the board of directors' page, but in 1993 and 1994 it was put back in (along with the descriptor 'founder').
-At the same time, in 1993 the division managers' segment of the board, and in 1994 the entire board, are referred to as 'servant leaders' (a religious connotation).
+'Wal-Mart Spirit,' is augmented, we contend, by the references to "Mr. Sam" (4th column of Table 1).
+When Sam Walton passed away in 1992, his name was taken out of the Board of Director's page, but in 1993 and 1994, it was put back in (along with descriptor 'founder').
+At the same time, in 1993 the Division Managers segment of the Board, and in 1994 the entire board, are referred to as 'servant leaders' (a religious connotation).